 Right now, in our first year, we're lean and mean but we collaborate with a highly-experienced group of former Columbia College Chicago adjunct professors trained in the Story Workshop® Approach to the Teaching of Writing, poets, and visual artists.

 Christine Rice's novel Swarm Theory was recently awarded the Chicago Writers Association Book of the Year Award (Honorable Mention, Traditional Fiction), an Independent Publisher Book Award or ‘IPPY’ (Silver for Best First Book), and a National Indie Excellence Award – Winner (Regional Fiction – Midwest).
 Swarm Theory also made PANK’s Best Books of 2016, was included in Powell’s Books Midyear Roundup, the Best Books of 2016 So Far, and was called “a gripping work of Midwest Gothic” by Michigan Public Radio’s Desiree Cooper.
 Most recently, Christine's short stories have been published in BELT’s Rust Belt Anthology, The Literary Review, American University of Beirut’s Rusted Radishes, F Magazine, Roanoke Review, and Bird’s Thumb, among others.
-Her essays, interviews, and long-form journalism have appeared in The Rumpus, McSweeney’s Internet Tendency, The Big Smoke, The Millions, the Chicago Tribune, Detroit’s Metro Times, among other publications, and her radio essays have been produced by WBEZ Chicago.
-She is currently the managing editor of Hypertext Magazine, and Executive Director of the social justice storytelling nonprofit organization Hypertext Magazine & Studio (HMS).
-Before creating HMS, Christine taught in Columbia College Chicago's Fiction Writing Department for over 20 years
+Her essays, interviews, and long-form journalism have appeared in The Rumpus, McSweeney’s Internet Tendency, The Big Smoke, The Millions, the Chicago Tribune, Detroit’s Metro Times, among other publications.
+Before creating HMS, Christine taught in Columbia College Chicago's Fiction Writing Department for over 20 years.
+Find out more @ CHRISTINE MAUL RICE.

 KAREN HALVORSEN SCHRECK, DIRECTOR